Brian Griffin's House of Payne: Plot

 Stewie rams a toy spaceship into Peter's ear, annoying him, so Peter throws Rupert into the basement.
 Stewie follows the bear, discovering an old television script that Brian wrote entitled What I Learned on Jefferson Street.
 Stewie tosses the script onto the kitchen table, prompting Lois to question what it is about.
 Brian suggests she read it and tell him what she thinks.
 Lois falls in love with it, and suggests he meet with network executives about producing the show.
 When Brian pitches it to CBS, the executives respond positively.
 While the initial casting session goes well, with Elijah Wood auditioning for the lead, the producers assigned by the executives also bring in James Woods, who performs the role in a more comedic fashion, winning over the executives.
 Brian's serious drama is turned into a sitcom, bringing in a live studio audience as well as a chimpanzee, and renaming it Class Holes.
-When Brian objects to the changes, the producers remind him of what he had tried to achieve for many years—his own television show—and threaten him with unemployment if he objects to those changes.
-Disappointed that Brian allowed the executives to change his show so dramatically, Lois demands that he stand up for himself and object to everything James Woods changed about the show.
+When Brian objects to the changes, the producers remind him of what he had tried to achieve for many years—his own television show—and threaten to fire him if he objects to the changes.
+Disappointed that Brian allowed the executives to change his show so drastically, Lois demands that he stand up for himself and object to everything James Woods changed about the show.
 The producers, however, do not take kindly to Brian's desire to start over, so Brian quits in frustration.
-Brian reveals his disappointment that he no longer has his own television show, but Lois convinces him that it is his integrity that matters.
+He is disappointed that he no longer has his own television show, but Lois convinces him that it is his integrity that matters.
 Peter interrupts, with his own show appearing on the screen, entitled Bigger Jaws.

 Meanwhile, Chris sneaks into Meg's bedroom and reads her diary.
 Discovering him, Meg chases after Chris while Stewie walks by the staircase.
 Accidentally bumped by them, Stewie tumbles down the stairs and loses consciousness after suffering a severe head wound.
-Chris and Meg hide the wound with a hat.
-Continuing the charade, they are approached by Peter, who asks how long Stewie has been unconscious.
-Peter reveals that he has knocked both of them out plenty of times, and wishes to continue hiding Stewie's injury from Lois.
+Chris and Meg hide the wound with a hat, but Peter figures out the charade, reveals that he has knocked both of them out plenty of times, and wishes to continue hiding Stewie's injury from Lois.
 However, when a raccoon bites into Stewie's head, the injuries get worse and Meg insists on taking Stewie to the hospital.
 Peter agrees and upon seeing Lois pulling out of the driveway, throws Stewie behind her car, making it appear as if Lois ran him over to induce her guilt.
 Lois suggests they frame someone else, but Peter professes his love for her and suggests they take Stewie to the hospital.
 Stewie later walks in on the family with his head wrapped in bandages, revealing that several months have passed since his accident.